Q: Since the vehicle is made in USA, how do I get the van?

 Other platforms are available including:

-Toyota Sienna (both front wheel drive and AWD)
+Toyota Sienna (both front wheel drive and AWD) 2011 or newer

 Mercedes Metris and Sprinter